sequenceiq/docker-ambari/README.md

 ## Starting the container

-This will start (and download if you never used it before) an image based on centos-6 with preinstalled ambari 1.6.1 ready to install HDP 2.1.
+This will start (and download if you never used it before) an image based on centos-6 with preinstalled Ambari 1.7.0 ready to install HDP 2.2.

 ```
 docker run -d -P -h amb0.mycorp.kom -e KEYCHAIN=<keychain@email> --name amb0  sequenceiq/ambari --tag ambari-server=true